It’s always great when kids can get a fun sensory experience with paint, without actually touching the paint.

 The other day we tried a low-mess painting project with really fun monster results.
 I have two little girls with very girly interests, but even they were delighted.

 Here’s what you do to make your own little rainbow creatures:

 4. Open paper.
 Add googly eyes (you don’t need glue if you stick them on when the paint is still wet) This is also a fun part because it’s kind of like seeing shapes in the clouds.
 Everyone has a different thought about where the head should be, whether it has a tail, etc.

 I didn’t think of it at the time, but adding little snips of yarn for hair could also liven them up.
-We cut ours out so that the girls could play with them like paper dolls.
+We cut ours so that the girls could play with them like paper dolls!

-Have you made any monster art?
+Leave a comment: Have your kids made any monster art?
 We’d love to hear about it!